Township Canada for Farmers

 Mapping a new lease before signing

-A lease lists SW 24-039-04 W5M — land you haven't walked.
-The one-click parcel report pulls the legal description, GPS coordinates, area in acres, LSRS soil productivity, and the most recent 5 years of crop history.
+A lease lists SW 24-039-04 W5M - land you haven't walked.
+Search the parcel to pull the legal description, GPS coordinates, area in acres, LSRS soil productivity, and the most recent 5 years of crop history.
 Fifteen minutes of map work before signing tells you what you're actually getting.

 Finding any quarter by description